MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/set-CASMailboxPlan.md

 - GUID

-The display name and name of the CAS mailbox plan is the same as the corresponding mailbox plan (for example, ExchangeOnlineEnterprise and ExchangeOnlineEnterprise-\<GUID\>).
+The display name and name of the CAS mailbox plan is the same as the corresponding mailbox plan (for example, ExchangeOnlineEnterprise and ExchangeOnlineEnterprise-\<GUID\>, respectively).

 ```yaml
 Type: MailboxPlanIdParameter